 Researchers from Germany and the Netherlands recently conducted a clinical trial to confirm results of previous trials comparing Hexvix to standard cystoscopy in the detection of bladder cancer.
 This trial involved 146 patients with known or suspected bladder cancer.
 Patients underwent either a standard cystoscopy or Hexvix and blue-light cystoscopy.
 Overall, more cancers were detected with the use of Hexvix, resulting in more appropriate treatment management of bladder cancer compared with standard cystoscopy.
 Ninety-six percent of all cancers or pre-cancerous cells were detected with the use of Hexvix, whereas only 77% of cancers or pre-cancerous cells were detected with the use of standard cystoscopy.
 Overall, approximately 17% of patients received more appropriate treatment due to the use of Hexvix with cystoscopy when compared to standard cystoscopy.
 Treatment with Hexvix is generally very well tolerated.

 These physicians concluded that the results of this clinical trial add further evidence that the use of Hexvix enhances detection of bladder cancer compared to standard cystoscopy alone.
 Patients with suspected or known bladder cancer who are to undergo cystoscopy may wish to speak with their physician about the risks and benefits of participating in a clinical trial further evaluating Hexvix or other promising screening procedures.
-Two sources of information regarding ongoing clinical trials include the National Cancer Institute (www.cancer.gov) and www.cancerconsultants.com.
+Sources of information regarding ongoing clinical trials include the National Cancer Institute (www.cancer.gov).